 Missing the sometimes the obvious….gas!!!

 Most people don’t realise but we might pass gas as much as 14 times per day.
-In reality, the only offense seems to lie in the fact that it might smell and is an ‘offense’ to most.
+In reality, the only offense seems to lie in the fact that it might smell offensively to most people.
 So, what makes them smell – hydrogen sulphide.
 And you would have guessed …yes, it makes them truly flammable!
 And the reactions to them of course!!
+Back pain:

 Classically the syndrome is described as “gas in your stomach is primarily caused by swallowing air when you eat or drink.
 Most stomach gas is released when you burp.
-Gas forms in your large intestine (colon) when bacteria ferment carbohydrates — fibre, some starches and some sugars — that aren’t digested in your small intestine” but for many it manifests as early at birth, especially when there seems to be a slight genetic predisposition towards such.
+Gas forms in your large intestine (colon) when bacteria ferment carbohydrates.
+This comes from fibre, some starches and some sugars.
+However, these aren’t digested in your small intestine.”
+Hence, for many it manifests as early at birth.
+Especially when there seems to be a slight genetic predisposition towards such.

-Everyone passes gas, even babies and in fact it is in that initial ‘gas’ that is created in the introduction to the world as the little ons is introduced to the world and bacteria added; that leads to the classic colic syndrome.
-If gas does not escape naturally and comfortably, pressure build up will cause pain for all ages and might even lead to back pain.
+Everyone passes gas.
+Even babies.
+In fact it is in that initial ‘gas’ that is created in the introduction to the world as the little ones is introduced to the world. and bacteria added; that leads to the classic colic syndrome.
+If gas does not escape naturally and comfortably.
+Pressure build up will cause pain for all ages and might even lead to back pain.